Ginkgo: Evolutionary ecology

-Modern-day Ginkgo biloba grows best in well-watered and well-drained soils, and the extremely similar fossil Ginkgo favoured similar environments.
+Modern-day Ginkgo biloba grows best in well-watered and well-drained soils, and the very similar fossil Ginkgo favoured similar environments.
 The sediment records at the majority of fossil Ginkgo localities indicate it grew primarily in disturbed environments along streams and levees.
 Ginkgo is therefore paradoxical in ecological terms because, while it possesses some favourable traits for living in disturbed environments (such as clonal reproduction), many of its other life-history traits (like slow growth, large seed size, late reproductive maturity) are the opposite of those exhibited by "younger", more-recently emerged plant species that thrive in disturbed settings.

 Given the slow rate of evolution of the genus, it is possible that Ginkgo represents a pre-angiosperm strategy for survival in disturbed streamside environments.
 Ginkgo evolved in an era before angiosperms (flowering plants), when ferns, cycads, and cycadeoids dominated disturbed streamside environments, forming a low, open, shrubby canopy.
 The large seeds of Ginkgo and its habit of "bolting"—growing to a height of 10 m before elongating its side branches—may be adaptations to such an environment.
 Diversity in the genus Ginkgo dropped through the Cretaceous (along with that of ferns, cycads, and cycadeoids) at the same time the flowering plants were on the rise, which supports the notion that flowering plants, with their better adaptations to disturbance, displaced Ginkgo and its associates over time.

 Phylogeny

 As of 2013, molecular phylogenetic studies have produced at least six different placements of Ginkgo relative to cycads, conifers, gnetophytes and angiosperms.
 The two most common are that Ginkgo is a sister to a clade composed of conifers and gnetophytes, and that Ginkgo and cycads form a clade within the gymnosperms.
-A 2013 study by Wu and colleagues examined the reasons for the discrepant results, finding that analysis of nucleotide sequences was made difficult by multiple factors, but that these did not affect analysis of amino acid sequences.
-The study concluded, based on the latter, that the best support was for the monophyly of Ginkgo and cycads:
+A 2013 study found that the best support was for the monophyly of Ginkgo and cycads: